richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 Personally, I (richelbilderbeek) follow the C and C++ coding standards here, where `&` is a bitwise AND and `&&` is a logical AND.

-Note that [3] argues the contrary of this advice and even wonders on the use of `&&`.
+Note that [3] argues the contrary of this advice and even wonders on the use of `&&` for doing conditional *vector* operations, which is something else this advice is about.

-If you have referenced advice, please let me (richelbilderbeek) know.

 ### References